Cedarview Middle School

 Cedarview Middle School is a dual-track English/French immersion middle school in the Barrhaven neighbourhood of Ottawa, Ontario, Canada.
 It is part of the Ottawa-Carleton District School Board (OCDSB).
 Cedarview was opened in 1994.
-The building is characterized by its bright blue roof.
-As of the 2023-2024 school year, the principal is Shelley Neill and the vice-principal is Jennifer Stadler.
+The building is known for its bright blue roof.
+As of the 2025-2026 school year, the principal is Shelly Neill.
 The school is also home to a Grade 7 and 8 Congregated Gifted class and an autism program.

+Many students of Cedarview are bussed to school by OC Transpo, via the two designated routes, the 682 and 683, or by the 70, which stops nearby.
+Certain students who are outside of the walking zone but are not within access of OC Transpo are bussed by a short school bus managed by OSTA.

+Cedarview's feeder schools are Barrhaven Public School, Jockvale Public School, Mary Honeywell Public School, Half Moon Bay Public School, and Wazoson Public School.
+Graduating students have the options to apply to John McCrae Secondary School, Longfields-Davidson Heights Secondary School, and South Carleton High School.
+Students also have the opportunity to apply to art programs at Canterbury High School, and students looking for International Baccalaureate programs can apply to Merivale High School.

-Cedarview holds a world record for Largest Simultaneous Yo-yo, which they broke on June 8, 2006.
+Cedarview held a world record for Largest Simultaneous Yo-yo, which they broke on June 8, 2006.
 On June 6, 2006, the record was attempted by the entire staff and students, and the attempt was successful, beating the previous record by a mere six people.
-The record was featured in the Canadian edition of the Guinness Book of World Records 2008, in the upper right corner of page 7.Students have also participated in the Annual Cedarview Middle School Walkathon and raised over $96,000 toward help for adults with multiple disabilities.
+The record was featured in the Canadian edition of the Guinness Book of World Records 2008, in the upper right corner of page 7.
+Students have also participated in the Annual Cedarview Middle School Walkathon and raised over $96,000 toward help for adults with multiple disabilities.
 Grade 8 teacher Barbara Troutman was awarded the Ottawa-Carleton District School Board's 2007 Community Award for her role in organising the event to raise funds and awareness within the school and community.